On the Addressability Problem on CSS Codes

 As an example, in a self-dual CSS code, applying an $H$ (Hadamard) gate to all physical qubits in the code will not only preserve the codespace, it will effectively apply an $H$ gate to all \emph{logical} qubits in the code.
 However, in most quantum circuits we need more precision than this.
 We need to be able to apply specific gates to \emph{only one} qubit in the code.
 We need our fault-tolerant operations to be \emph{addressable}.

 This distinction does not matter for surface codes, which (depending on the precise description) encode only one logical qubit.
-A large-scale surface code computation is best seen as a \emph{product} of codes, each working independently.
-Any transversal gate can be targeted to a single logical qubit (or pair of qubits for a CNOT) by simply applying the gates only to those physical qubits corresponding to the desired logical qubit.
+A large-scale surface code computation is best seen as a collection of codes, each working independently.
+We will later use the words \emph{splitting codes} when, as in this example, the global code can be ``cut" into independent sub-codes.
+In particular, for this collection of independent surface codes, any transversal gate can be targeted to a single logical qubit (or pair of qubits for a CNOT) by simply applying the gates only to those physical qubits corresponding to the desired logical qubit.